Clay Street Hill Railroad: History

 The Clay Street line started regular service on September 1, 1873, and was a financial success.
 King Kalākaua visited San Francisco and inspected the new railway several months after its opening.
 It was carrying 3,000 daily passengers within a year of operation.
-The Leavenworth branch, a horsecar line, opened by November 1875, though was abandoned in 1882.
+The Leavenworth St. branch, a horsecar line, opened by November 1875, though was abandoned in 1882.

 In 1888, it was absorbed into the Sacramento-Clay line of the Ferries and Cliff House Railway.
 The line also has the distinction of having the first section of cable route to be abandoned in San Francisco; tracks between Larkin and Van Ness were removed in 1891.
 It subsequently became a small part of the San Francisco cable car system.

 Design

 The line involved the use of grip cars, which carried the grip that engaged with the cable.
 The grip car only carried the grip mechanism and the operator.
 Trailer cars with passenger accommodations were towed behind the grip car.
 The design was the first to use such grips.